 Polluters must be made to pay, and thus urged to change their dirty ways.
 This is why the European Union came up with a way to make the polluting industries pick up the tab for the harm they cause, and pay for the climate-damaging gases they produce .
 Except the price they pay is far too low, a result of a broken system that urgently needs fixing.

 Now is the time when our parliamentarians will be making up their minds – and they are facing huge pressure from all sides.
-Corporate lobbyists are using every possible trick to make sure the new law is weak.
+Corporate lobbyists are still using every possible trick to make sure the new law is weak.
+We need a huge show of support from all over Europe to show our support to a strong ETS.

 In particular, we call on the MEPs to :